mp5ka5/aes128_design_comparison/README.md

 </p>
 <br/>

-To compare the performance, assuming 26% utilization for all designs concludes the *ProcElemAes128V3* can provide computing power over 4G blocks per sec.
-This is an extremely high performance on a 28nm FPGA.
+To compare the performance, assuming 26% utilization for all designs concludes the *ProcElemAes128V3* can provide computing power over 4G blocks per sec which is an extremely high performance on a 28nm FPGA.
 <br/>
 ![](Fig3.png)
 <p align="center">